2025 Australian federal election: Campaign

 7 April: The Coalition backflips on a proposed policy to end work from home arrangements for the public sector workforce and drops their demands for mass job cuts in the public sector.
 Also on this day, the stock market falls sharply due to the risk of the tariffs imposed by the Trump administration, with Chalmers stating that Australia is "uniquely placed" to deal with the impacts of these tariffs.

 8 April: Albanese is heckled by a climate protester while announcing a $1 billion investment for Medicare.
+The announcement included a boost in the number of mental health centres funded through Medicare and increased services for young people.
 Also on this day, Sky News and The Daily Telegraph hold the first leaders election debate between Albanese and Dutton in a People's Forum.
 Albanese is declared the winner of the Forum with 44 votes compared to 35 for Dutton, and 21 undecided votes out of a possible 100.
-Liberal and National party social media however incorrectly congratulate Dutton for winning the debate.
+Liberal and National Party social media however incorrectly congratulate Dutton for winning the debate.
 It is later revealed that Dutton's father had been taken to hospital following a heart attack shortly before the debate began, and Dutton had considered pulling out of the debate.

 9 April: On a visit to Leichhardt in Far North Queensland, Albanese announces that Labor would commit $490 million worth of funds to upgrade the Barron River Bridge.
 Sky News and The Daily Telegraph co-host the first treasurers election debate between Chalmers and shadow treasurer Angus Taylor in their second people's forum of the campaign.
 Chalmers opens the debate by highlighting the challenging economic circumstances faced by Labor upon taking office, and the steps they had taken to improve the situation since.
 Taylor opens with the Coalition's established line of attack, claiming that Australians were worse off than three years prior.
 Chalmers defends the government's fiscal record, pointing to a $207 billion improvement in the budget bottom line.
 Energy policy, particularly gas, emerges as a major point of contention during the debate.
 The Coalition claims its plan would reduce household gas bills by 7%, based on modelling conducted by Frontier Economics; however, the analysis is brief—comprising just 135 words on power prices—and is criticised by climate change and energy minister Chris Bowen as a "scamphlet".
 Coalition energy spokesperson Ted O'Brien later acknowledges that any savings were "likely to be a lagging indicator," suggesting consumers might not experience immediate benefits.